How to Become a School Principal

 Religious schools are usually some of the first to come in mind when you think of stereotypical private schools.
 A religious private school is associated with, and funded by, a specific religious affiliation or group, and generally requires tuition as well.
 The affiliation of religious schools can be quite broad ranging between Catholic, Jewish, or anything in between.
 Some would require you and their students to adhere to their religious affiliation in order to gain admission; however, there are still many who do not require this and tend to include different degrees of religious and secular curriculum.

-Being a principal at a religious school could likely be a pretty sweet gig if you align with the core beliefs of the institution, just bear in mind there may be some extracurricular hurdles to jump in the long run.
+Being a principal at a private school could likely be a pretty sweet gig if you align with the core beliefs of the institution, just bear in mind there may be some extracurricular hurdles to jump in the long run.

 Preparatory schools, commonly referred to as prep schools, receive their funding from philanthropic organizations, and are probably among the more prestigious and rigorous schools you could work for in America.
 They are generally geared towards preparing students for college, but can also place emphasis on holistic development which gives liberty for them to stress things like athletics as opposed to strictly academics.